Pierre Brossolette: Education and journalism

 Pierre Brossolette was born in the 16th arrondissement of Paris to a family deeply involved in the fights for laic schools in early 20th century France.
-His father was Léon Brossolette, General Inspector for Primary Education; he was the nephew of Francisque Vial, Director of Secondary Education, responsible for making secondary education free in France.
+His father was Léon Brossolette, General Inspector for Primary Education; his mother Jeanne Vial was the daughter of Francisque Vial, Director of Secondary Education, responsible for making secondary education free in France.

 Brossolette ranked first at the entrance examination to the prestigious École Normale Supérieure; throughout his education held the title of "cacique" which was internally attributed to the most brilliant student, ahead of intellectuals such as philosopher Vladimir Jankélévitch and two years before Jean-Paul Sartre and Raymond Aron.
 In 1925 he graduated second to Georges Bidault after a small scandal on the dissertation themes for the final examination.
 His passion for history had led him to choose this "agrégation" instead of the more usual and prestigious philosophy one.
-During this time and whilst he was in his military service, he married Gilberte Bruel and had two children, Anne and Claude.
+During this time and while he was in his military service, he married Gilberte Bruel and had two children, Anne and Claude.

 Instead of pursuing an academic career like most normaliens, he longed for action and decided to enter journalism and politics.
 He joined the Section française de l'Internationale ouvrière (SFIO), the main socialist party, in 1929, adhered to the LDH and LICA league and entered freemasonry.
 He worked as a journalist for Notre Temps, L'Europe Nouvelle, the party newspaper Le Populaire and the state-owned Radio PTT but was fired when he violently opposed the Munich Agreement on air in 1939.
 In his newspaper columns, Brossolette had evolved from a resolute pacifist and europeanist, after Aristide Briand's ideals, to a denunciator of both fascism and communism.